Henry Williamson: Death

 After a general anaesthetic for a minor operation, Williamson's health failed catastrophically; one day he was walking and chopping wood, the next day he was unrecognisable and had forgotten who his family were.
 Suffering from dementia, he moved into a hospice at Twyford Abbey in Ealing.
 He died there on 13 August 1977, by coincidence on the day that the death scene of Tarka was being filmed.
-His body was buried in the graveyard of St George's Church, Georgeham, North Devon.
-At a service of thanksgiving in St Martin-in-the-Fields, Ted Hughes delivered the memorial address.
+Williamson's body was buried in the graveyard of St George's Church, Georgeham, North Devon.
+At a service of thanksgiving in St Martin-in-the-Fields, the memorial address was delivered by Ted Hughes.

 Henry Williamson Society

 The Henry Williamson Society was founded in 1980.
 His first wife, Loetitia, supported the society until her death in 1998 and his son, Richard, is its president.

 Works

 The Flax of Dream

 A tetralogy following the life of Willie Maddison.